InnovativeInventor/monobox/README.md

 ## monobox
 [![Build Status](https://travis-ci.com/InnovativeInventor/monobox.svg?branch=master)](https://travis-ci.com/InnovativeInventor/monobox)

-A uniform flexible environment for coding, testing, and deploying using Docker
+A flexible, simple, (and secure) environment for rapidly coding, testing, and deploying applications using Docker.
+All development/testing currently takes place on `cmd-feature`.

 ## Suggested Workflow
 - Create your Monofile and Dockerfile.
 Your Monofile will include everything you need when developing, and your Dockerfile will include everything else